 There has been only one confirmed lesbian couple in Charmed.
 In a show set in San Francisco, no less.
 Not only are they very minor characters, one of them naturally gets killed.

-By the seventh episode of Spartacus: Blood and Sand, all three gay characters have either been killed or have killed themselves.
+By the seventh episode, all three gay characters have either been killed or have killed themselves.
 A fourth gay character was introduced the very next episode, although he wasn't revealed to be gay until season two.

 Played straight with William Compton and Thomas Tallis, however.
 Tallis originally rejected Compton's advances but eventually gave in.
 Compton then died of "sweating sickness" in the episode after they had consummated the relationship.